byterubpay/byterub-site/_posts/2015-03-09-byterub-missive-for-the-week-of-2015-03-09.md

 #### Riccardo

-binaryFate, can you tell us a little bit about how xmr.to works from a user's perspective?
+binaryFate, can you tell us a little bit about how btr.to works from a user's perspective?

 #### binaryFate

 From the user perspective, it's quite simple in fact.
 Basically you have a friend you want to send to Bitcoin to, or you have a BitPay bill to purchase something online, you are given a Bitcoin address and you send a Bitcoin amount.

-What xmr.to is doing is to be an automatic gateway to pay these bill in Bitcoin for you, and for you sending us some XMR.
+What btr.to is doing is to be an automatic gateway to pay these bill in Bitcoin for you, and for you sending us some BTR.
 So in the end it boils down to the ability for the user to purchase anything with Bitcoin, while only spending ByteRubs.

-So xmr.to gives the possibility to the end user, basically, to send Bitcoin - so to purchase any kind of goods online with Bitcoin that is now probably accepted unlike ByteRubs for the moment - so the user can purchase stuff with Bitcoin by only paying ByteRub.
+So btr.to gives the possibility to the end user, basically, to send Bitcoin - so to purchase any kind of goods online with Bitcoin that is now probably accepted unlike ByteRubs for the moment - so the user can purchase stuff with Bitcoin by only paying ByteRub.

 #### Gingeropolous